Rehearsal-Free Continual Federated Learning with Synergistic Synaptic Intelligence: Experiments

 \textbf{Baseline.} For a fair comparison with other key works, we follow the same protocols proposed by \citep{mcmahan2017communication,rebuffi2017icarl} to set up FIL tasks.
 We evaluate all methods using two representative FL models: \textbf{FedAvg} \citep{mcmahan2017communication} and \textbf{FedProx} \citep{li2020federated}; two models designed for continual federated learning without data rehearsal: \textbf{FOT} \citep{bakman2023federated} and \textbf{FedWeIT} \citep{yoon2021federated}; three models designed for continual federated learning with data rehearsal: \textbf{Re-Fed} \citep{li2024efficient}, \textbf{FedCIL} \citep{qi2023better}, and \textbf{GLFC} \citep{dong2022federated}; and four custom methods combining traditional CL techniques with the FedAvg algorithm: \textbf{FL+LwF} \citep{li2017learning}, \textbf{FL+EWC} \citep{kirkpatrick2017overcoming}, \textbf{FL+OGD} \citep{farajtabar2019orthogonal}, and \textbf{FL+SI} \citep{zenke2017continual}.
 Details of the baselines and data processing can be found in Appendix \ref{baselines}.

-\textbf{Configurations. } Unless otherwise mentioned, we employ ResNet18 \citep{he2016deep} as the backbone model in all methods and use the Dirichlet distribution Dir($\alpha$) to distribute local samples, inducing data heterogeneity for all tasks, where a smaller $\alpha$ indicates higher data heterogeneity.
+\textbf{Configurations. } Unless otherwise mentioned, we employ ResNet18 \citep{he2016deep} as the backbone model in all methods and use the Dirichlet distribution $\alpha$ to distribute local samples, inducing data heterogeneity for all tasks, where a smaller $\alpha$ indicates higher data heterogeneity.
 For a fair comparison, we set the memory buffer $300$ for each client in models designed for continual federated learning with data rehearsal to cache synthetic or previous samples.
 We report the final accuracy $A(f)$ upon completion of the last streaming task and the average accuracy $\bar{A}$ across all tasks.
-Each experiment set is run twice, and we take each run’s final 10 rounds’ accuracy to calculate the average value and standard variance.
-We use Adam as the optimizer with a linear learning rate schedule.
 All experiments are run on 8 RTX 4090 GPUs and 16 RTX 3090 GPUs.
-Detailed settings and benchmark parameters are illustrated in Table \ref{setting}.
-(In Appendix \ref{configuration})
+Detailed settings and benchmark parameters are illustrated in Table \ref{setting} (In Appendix \ref{configuration}).